ST10203070/ST10203070_PROG7312_POE/README.md

 	The Red-Black Tree is another balanced tree used to store service requests.
 Like the AVL Tree, it guarantees that the tree remains balanced, but its balancing operations are more lenient, making insertions and deletions more efficient in some cases.

 Contribution:
-	The Red-Black Tree provides O(log n) time complexity for insertion, deletion, and search operations.
+	The Red-Black Tree provides time complexity for insertion, deletion, and search operations.
 Compared to the AVL Tree, Red-Black Trees may allow for faster insertions due to fewer rotations, at the cost of being slightly less balanced than an AVL Tree.

 Example:
 	When multiple service requests are submitted in a short time, such as several road repair and sanitation requests, the Red-Black Tree's faster insertion times can help manage these requests efficiently while ensuring balance in the tree.